 In Scandinavia, the first discovery of E. multilocularis was on the high-arctic Norwegian islands of Svalbard (6) and in Denmark (7) in 1999.
 However, there was no evidence of its presence in mainland Fennoscandia (8) until its detection in Sweden in February 2011 (9).
-Despite analyses of more than 7000 faecal samples from foxes since 2002 (10), E. multilocularis has not been reported in mainland Norway.
+Despite analyses of more than 8100 faecal samples from foxes since 2002 (10, present report), E. multilocularis has not been reported in mainland Norway.

 Anthelmintic treatment of dogs, prior to import from endemic regions, is compulsory in Norway to prevent introduction of the parasite.
-According to the EU Directive 576/2013 on pet movement, the maintenance of this national regulation requires the documentation of an E. multilocularis-free status within the country in question.
+According to the EU Directive 576/2013 and Commission Delegated Regulation (EU) 2018/772 on pet movement, the maintenance of this national regulation requires the documentation of an E. multilocularis-free status within the country in question.
+The results of the investigations in the surveillance programme to EFSA every year to document freedom of Echinococcus multilocularis in mainland Norway.
+Every year the datasets from participating countries is subject to assessment and the resulting report; "Annual assessment of Echinococcus multilocularis surveillance reports submitted in 20xx in the context of Commission Delegated Regulation (EU) 2018/772" is published in the EFSA journal.